BoltzExchange/boltz-backend/docs/lifecycle.md

 A Chain Swap has the following states:

 1. `swap.created`: initial state of the swap
-2. `transaction.mempool`: the lockup transaction of the client was found in the mempool
+2. `transaction.mempool` or `transaction.zeroconf.rejected`: the lockup
+   transaction of the client was found in the mempool. `transaction.mempool` is set when 0-conf is accepted. `transaction.zeroconf.rejected` is set when 0-conf is not accepted (e.g., amount exceeds 0-conf limits, transaction signals RBF, or pair doesn't support 0-conf).
 3. `transaction.confirmed`: the lockup transaction of the client was confirmed in a block.
-When the server accepts 0-conf, for the lockup transaction, this state is skipped
+This state is skipped when 0-conf is accepted (`transaction.mempool`)
 4. `transaction.server.mempool`: the lockup transaction of the server has been broadcast
 5. `transaction.server.confirmed`: the lockup transaction of the server has been